lexmanthefirst/AEREAS/README.md

   Documents are accepted through object storage integration, text is extracted, and content is prepared for analysis.

 - Review and revise mode
-  In addition to feedback, AcRev can produce a revised draft and summary of edits.
+  In addition to feedback, AEREAS can produce a revised draft and summary of edits.

 - Change tracking support
   Sentence-level before and after change data is generated for interfaces that need transparent revision views.